-OpenLandContracts.org is an initiative of the Columbia Center on Sustainable Investment (CCSI), a joint center of the Earth Institute and Columbia Law School at Columbia University.
+OpenLandContracts.org is an initiative of the Columbia Center on Sustainable Investment (CCSI), a joint center of Columbia Law School and the Earth Institute at Columbia University.
 It is a sister site to ResourceContracts.org, an online repository of oil, gas, and mining contracts created by the Natural Resource Governance Institute, the World Bank, and CCSI.
 The project is supported by UKaid from the Department for International Development.

 - CFS, Principles for Responsible Investment in Agriculture and Food Systems (2014)